Introduction

 Timing and Patience

-Air drying is not a quick process; it demands patience.
-The duration required to sufficiently dry wood can vary significantly, influenced by factors such as wood species, board thickness, and environmental conditions.
-Generally, the drying process can extend from several months to even years, but this lengthy period is a small price to pay for the superior quality of air-dried wood.
+Air drying is inherently a time-consuming endeavor that requires patience.
+The length of time needed to adequately dry wood can vary greatly, influenced by factors such as the species of wood, the thickness of the boards, and prevailing environmental conditions.
+Typically, the drying process may last from several months to a few years, but this investment of time is well worth it for the high quality of air-dried wood.

 Advantages of Air-Dried Wood